CIHR English Style Guide

 CIHR Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA)

-The CIHR Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA) invests in research on mental health, neurological health, and sensory health, as well as research on cognitive and emotional functions.
-By supporting advances in these areas, INMHA seeks to create a brighter future for Canadians living with neurological and mental health conditions. www.cihr-irsc.gc.ca/e/8602.html
+The CIHR Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA) invests in fundamental and clinical research on the brain and spinal cord to enhance the understanding of cognitive, emotional and sensorimotor functions.
+Advances in these areas will ensure a brighter future for Canadians living with neurological and mental health conditions. www.cihr-irsc.gc.ca/e/8602.html

 CIHR Institute of Nutrition, Metabolism and Diabetes (CIHR-INMD)